MarcLoupias/memo-dev/languages/javascript/deno/deno-overview.md

 He wants to fix the node issues especially the securities issues.

+**"philosophical" source**

+The idea of rewritting all node could be explained by his text : [I hate almost all software. - tinyclouds.org - Ryan Dahl "blog" - 2011](http://tinyclouds.org/rant.html)

+> There will come a point where the accumulated complexity of our existing systems is greater than the complexity of creating a new one.
+When that happens all of this shit will be trashed.

 ## the 10 things he regrets about Node.js

 - Not sticking with Promises